Satendra-singh-oos/MERN-STACK-Assignment/readme.md

 **Frontend**

-The frontend is built using React, and it allows users to query the data using the pre-defined filters.
-The user can click on one of the four buttons to run a specific query, and the filtered data is displayed in a table.
+- The frontend is built using React, and it allows users to query the data using the pre-defined filters.
+The user can click on one of the five buttons to run a specific query, and the filtered data is displayed in a table.

+- Axios are used to make HTTP requests to the API and retrieve the filtered data.
+The app has five buttons, each calling a specific query and displaying the data in a table below.
+When a button is clicked, an alert is shown describing what the query does.

-While the data is being loaded, a loading message is displayed.
+- While the data is being loaded, a loading message is displayed.
 Once the data has been loaded, it is displayed in a table with the following columns: ID, First Name, Last Name, Gender, City, Car, Phone Price, Income, Email, and Quote.

 **Output**

+- The frontend of this project is hosted on Netlify at the following URL: https://luminous-dango-4c6d7f.netlify.app/

+- The backend of this project is hosted on Render at the following URL: https://assignment-4x5m.onrender.com/q1

+ **`(change the route from q1 to q2,q3,q4,q5 for desired json data)`**

+**Output of query 1 which will show the data of all the Users which have income lower than $5 USD and have a car of brand “BMW” or “Mercedes”**
 ![](./out/out(q1).png)